 Craft Made From Graft

-This resources developed from a learning pack for teachers entitled 'Craft Woven From Graft', created by staff at Huddersfield Local Studies Library.The pack deals with the industrialisation of the woollen industry at this time, factory conditions, and especially the use of child labour.
-The pack is available from the Local Studies Library in Huddersfield.
+This resources developed from a learning pack for teachers entitled 'Craft Woven From Graft', created by Huddersfield Local Studies Library.The pack deals with the industrialisation of the woollen industry at this time, factory conditions, and especially the use of child labour.

-Amongst them you will find both information and practical tasks and games.
-Children can make a simple weaving loom, make a bath bombe, create a stained glass window or recreate a Victorian recipe.
-They can budget household expenses or mount a campaign for reform whilst empathising with the sufferings of working children in Victorian factories and mines (see next page for further information and links to the other resources).
+Amongst them you will find information, practical tasks and games.
+Children can make a simple weaving loom, a bath bomb, create a stained glass window or recreate a Victorian recipe.
+They can budget household expenses or mount a campaign for reform, whilst empathising with the sufferings of working children in Victorian factories and mines.